ankitects/faqs/src/the-2021-scheduler.md

 Because the v3 scheduler uses a different approach to gathering and sorting cards, a v2 and v3 client may show a different number of due cards on a given day, and may show them in a different order.
-Please bear this in mind if you're using a client that is still only supports v2.

 ## Changes

 ### Undo

-The v3 scheduler uses Anki's new undo infrastructure - you can answer a card, bury a different card, and answer another card, then undo each one in turn if you wish.
-Previous schedulers handled undo separately, so a non-review action would clear the review history, and vice versa.
+The v3 scheduler uses Anki's new undo infrastructure: you can answer a card, bury another card, and answer a different card, then undo each action in turn if you wish.
+Previous schedulers handled undo for review and non-review actions separately, so a non-review action would clear the review history, and vice versa.

 ### Daily limits